ietf-wg-asdf/SDF/sdf.md

 SDF defines a number of basic types beyond those provided by JSON or JSO.
-These types are identified by the `sdfType` quality, which is a text string from a set of type names defined by the  "sdfType values" sub-registry in the "SDF Parameters" registry ({{sdftype-values}}).
+These types are identified by the `sdfType` quality, which is a text string from a set of type names defined by the  "sdfType values" registry in the "SDF Parameters" registry group ({{sdftype-values}}).
 The sdfType name is composed of lower case ASCII letters, digits, and `-` (ASCII hyphen/minus) characters, starting